Djinn313/IRScripts/README.md

 ## 📝 License

-MIT License — Free to use, modify, and distribute with attribution.
+Free to use, modify, and distribute with attribution.

 ---